opencor/gha/README.rst

-Some binaries used for our GitHub Actions jobs.
+Some binaries used for our GitHub Actions jobs on Ubuntu.

 Build and package Doxygen
 =========================